Lastexitfromnowhere/Lastexitfromnowhere/LEGAL.md

 - [x] You accept all risks associated with use
 - [x] You are solely responsible for legal compliance in your jurisdiction
 - [x] You understand no tokens exist and none are guaranteed
-- [x] You understand contributions are service payments, not investments
+- [x] You understand contributions are voluntary service payments, not investments
+- [x] You understand that free access is available and that paid contributions fund others

 ---